 To be eligible for additional subsidization, a community must be a disadvantaged community.
-Disadvantaged communities are those that meet at least one of the three disadvantaged community criteria below:
+Disadvantaged communities are those that meet at least one of the three criteria below:

-- 1. A system wide MHI less than the state's MHI (\$60,183) as calculated by the WRIS, or - 2.
-A project area MHI less than the state's MHI (\$60,183) as calculated by the WRIS or by using census tract information, or - 3.
+- 1. A system wide MHI less than the state's MHI (\$62,417) as calculated by the WRIS, or - 2.
+A project area MHI less than the state's MHI (\$62,417) as calculated by the WRIS or by using census tract information, or - 3.
 An affordability index ratio of 1.0 or greater calculated as the annual 4,000 gallon water rate divided by the system area MHI rounded to the nearest tenth.

-KIA will use the same disadvantaged community definition for the Base, Supplemental, and Emerging Contaminants programs for the state fiscal year 2025 funding cycle.
+KIA will use the same disadvantaged community definition for the Base, Supplemental, and Emerging Contaminants programs for the SFY 2026 funding cycle.

 The total amount of principal forgiveness available for Base and Supplemental borrowers will be distributed such that each qualifying borrower will receive the same percentage of principal forgiveness.
-This funding cycle, the percentage is approximately 42%.
+This funding cycle, the percentage is approximately 23%.
 To arrive at the same percentage, the Base borrowers may also receive principal forgiveness from the Supplemental program.

-1. Base Program - Additional Subsidy
+1. Base Program

 The authorization of the base federal capitalization grant requires that beyond the subsidization provided through the low interest financing, additional subsidization is to be provided to utilities in disadvantaged communities.
 The amount of the capitalization grant received from the federal government that is available for additional subsidization varies each year based on the allowable range authorized by the federal grant, and the amount decided upon by the Commonwealth of Kentucky.
-The FFY 2024 Capitalization Grant requires that at least 10 percent, be provided as additional subsidization.
+The FFY 2025 capitalization grant requires that at least 10 percent be provided as additional subsidization.
 An additional subsidization consistent with the WRRDA amended provisions will be provided between 10 to 30 percent.
-Total additional subsidization for FFY 2024 that must be awarded ranges between 20%, or \$2,078,000, and 40%, or \$4,156,000.
+Total additional subsidization for FFY 2025 that must be awarded ranges between 20%, or \$4,038,400, and 40%, or \$8,076,800.

 This additional subsidization is provided through forgiveness of a portion of the principal loan amount upon completion of the project.
 The KIA Board sets the amount of additional subsidization to be provided and determines the maximum amount to any single borrower as well as the criteria for determining the projects that will be offered additional subsidization.
-For SFY 2025 the total amount of base program additional subsidization that will be awarded is approximately 30%, or \$3,117,000.
+For SFY 2026 the total amount of base program additional subsidization that will be awarded is approximately 30%, or \$6,066,900.
 The table below consists of the projects being invited to submit a loan application that includes base program additional subsidization.
 All borrowers receiving additional subsidization have a system area MHI below the State's MHI.